TomLgpl/FlutterTemplate/README.md

 Every pages should at least have a ViewModel.

+### Providers

+The providers help you splitting your code behavior depending of the environment.

 ### Repositories

 Every repository give you a way to retrieve data and create data class with it.
 They can only be called from Services.

 ### Services

-Every services helps you calling repositories and transformers to retrieve data as you want;
+Every services helps you calling repositories and transformers to retrieve data as you want.

 ### Transformers